Luxborough Road railway station: Services

 The stone-built station opened for goods traffic in 1861.
 The railway introduced a passenger service in September 1865, connecting Watchet with the village of Washford and the hamlets of Roadwater and Comberow.
 Passengers were carried from Comberow up the rope-hauled incline to and on through Luxborough Road to on a wagon, free of charge, but at their own risk.
-As no fares were collected no tickets were issued to or from Luxborough Road.
-Sources are unclear whether the station was ever staffed or carried any paying goods traffic.

 The initial passenger service down the valley consisted of four trains a day out and back.

 Like other railways built to serve one industry, such as iron ore carrying lines in Cumbria, their fortunes were at the mercy of that industry.
 Iron and steel making was given to boom and bust and suffered a significant downturn in the 1870s, exacerbated by imports of cheaper and better ore from abroad.
 The iron mines which provided the WSMR's staple traffic stuttered to complete closure between 1879 and 1883.
 The line did not close immediately, two mixed trains a day continued to run until 1898, when all traffic ceased.

 In 1907 the Somerset Mineral Syndicate made an attempt to revive the line, reopening Colton mine and starting a new bore at Timwood.
 Apart from a reopening day special on 4 July 1907 no passenger service was provided.
 The syndicate did not reopen Luxborough Road or Gupworthy stations.

 The venture collapsed in March 1910.